Drone in a box: History

+Compass Dwell

 The first attempted use of drone-in-a-box technology involving a ground state was by the US Air Force in 1968 using a high-altitude SIGINT project called Compass Dwell by the Air Force Security Services.

 The AFSS hoped to solve two problems they faced with the Combat Dawn program: high RPV development costs and high operations and maintenance costs.

 Compass Dwell was optionally piloted and designed to be disassembled and packed into an Air Force C-141 Starlifter Jet Transport, an effort to solve the deployment problems inherent in previous helicopter recovery methods.

 This technology was an important way for the continental US to respond to any spot on the globe, enhancing the country's weapon systems.

 Ultimately, Compass Dwell ended up not catching on because of foreign airspace control restrictions and the propeller design, which went against the Air Force's idea of a futuristic, unpiloted plane.
 The project was more exploratory than a legitimate candidate for adoption.

+Modern UAVs

 Automated commercial drone, Airobotics, is the first in the world to be granted authorization to fly fully automated drones without a pilot, allowing for Beyond Visual Line of Sight (BVLOS) commercial drone operations, in 2017.
 The first flight by an automated drone was performed by Airobotics’ fully automated drone system at Intel in 2017.

 In 2018, multinational Italy-based manufacturer and distributor of electricity and gas Enel completed an industrial deployment of an autonomous drone-in-box system to carry out round-the-clock operations at their Torrevaldaliga Nord power plant facility.